jalombar/starsmasher/documentation/installation.md

+Welcome to the installation guide for StarSmasher!
+Please feel free to contact me (jamie.lombardi at allegheny.edu) for help or to provide feedback.

 # [0] What you'll need to install StarSmasher
 You'll need a few things to prepare for a clean installation of StarSmasher.